azure-glades/obsidian-notes/Operating Systems/Synchronization/Solutions/Mutex Locks.md

 A mutex lock is a bit of software that locks the usage of shared resources when a thread is running its critical section.
 It's a bit of software designed by OS designers to enable high-level application programmers to implement solutions to critical section problems.
 - It contains a `available` variable which indicates if a resource is available or not.
-- The `access()` function is used to check if it is available and access the resource
+- The `acquire()` function is used to check if it is available and acquire the lock
 - The `release()` function is used to release the lock and inform other processes that the resource is available

-## 1. Implementation
+## Implementation
 *Definition of `acquire()`*
 ```c
 acquire() {